EleniSevastaki/elenisevastaki.github.io/_posts/2022-10-11-Cnc-milling-machine.md

 Bring your router close to you and level up the z axis

-on the back of the skirt loosen up the Butterfly nut and remove the skirt (photo)
+on the back of the skirt loosen up the Butterfly nut and remove the skirt

 Check the direction of the screw